A Commanding Self-Belief

 “The secret of success in life is for a man to be ready for his opportunity when it comes.”—Benjamin Disraeli

 Long ago, a man was reading the morning newspaper and noticed his name in the obituary column.
 To his surprise, the newspapers had reported the death of the wrong person.
 His first response was shock.
 When he regained his composure, he sought to find out what people said of him.
 The obituary read: “Dynamite King Dies” and “He was the merchant of death.”
 Given the man was the inventor of dynamite, being christened the “merchant of death” was not how he wanted to be remembered.
 After a moment of reflection, he decided to renew his life purpose.
 From that day on, he vowed to work towards peace.
-His name was Alfred Nobel and he is widely known today by the great Nobel Prize.
+His name was of course Alfred Nobel and he is widely known today by the great Nobel Prize.
 How do you want to be remembered?
 What lasting impression do you wish to leave behind?

 Don’t Equate Failure To Self-Worth

 “A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do.” – Bob Dylan

 I invite you to overcome your fears and push past your resistance as you make the leap forward.
 These two aspects alone can keep us stranded because our life’s objectives become diluted, through the fog of separation.
 Sacrifice is essential in any field where the prize is big.
 Nothing is gained standing on the side-lines.
 Even time is a sacrifice when pursuing our passion.
 Those who play small, receive smaller rewards.
 Those who take risks with little assurances, are compensated owing to their enduring commitment.
 Life honours those willing to risk it all and play big.